-Most of these tools are available as options on the Routine Tools menu [XUPR-ROUTINE-TOOLS] located on the Programmer Options menu [XUPROG], which is locked with the XUPROG security key.
+Most of these tools are available as options on the Routine Tools [XUPR-ROUTINE-TOOLS] menu located on the Programmer Options [XUPROG] menu, which is locked with the XUPROG security key.
 Some subordinate menu options are locked with the XUPROGMODE or XUPROG security keys as an extra level of security.